The Machine That Outlived Its Mandate

 The question is not whether the machine was necessary.
 The question is whether it is still solving the problem it was built for — or whether it has become primarily a mechanism for measuring, naming, and resourcing one category of human suffering while systematically ignoring another of equivalent scale.

 The data presented in this editorial does not support the conclusion that women have achieved perfect equality and further advocacy is unnecessary.
 Individual discrimination exists.
 Genuine gaps remain in specific contexts.
-Some state-level legal frameworks in the United States have produced documented harm to women that requires correction.
+Some legislative failures produce documented harm to real people that requires correction.

 What the data does not support is the conclusion that the current institutional apparatus — in its scale, its framing, its funding structures, and its political claims — is proportionate to the problems it is addressing.
 It is an apparatus built for a different moment, running on the momentum of genuine historical injustice, having developed sufficient organizational complexity to sustain itself independent of whether the original problem still exists at the scale that justified its creation.